 The missing puzzle pieces to complete the climate change picture–wars: overt and covert–are now being added by activists around the world.

-Growing awareness of the global dominance of the military economy and its vast climate impacts brings hope as we see new avenues for easing our crisis.
+We are slowly becoming aware of the global dominance of the military economy: of wars and their vast climate impacts.
+This brings us hope, as we see new avenues for easing our crisis.

-United action by a global coalition would, all at once: illuminate the military causes of climate change, the diplomacy alternatives to war, and initiate world-wide action to outlaw war.
+United action by a global coalition could, all at once: illuminate the military causes of climate change, the diplomacy alternatives to war, initiate world-wide action to outlaw war.

-Although it takes a year or more to actually address the General Assembly, the announcement alone, of such a global coalition appealing to the UN, would make global news and get the word out quickly.
-With a great many organizations participating, and given the crisis, the UN General Assembly may speed the process.
-Many groups already have networks spanning the globe, so a rapid response is possible.
+Although it may take a year or more to actually address the General Assembly, the announcement alone, of such a global coalition petitioning the UN, would make global news.
+Many organizations already have networks spanning the globe, so a rapid response is possible.